priyapennathur/pennathurlab/content/misc/join.md

 - A description of your interest in the lab and the type of projects you would like to pursue.
 - One paper and one piece of code (for those with coding experience) of which you are the primary author and that highlight your skills as a scientist, along with 1-2 sentences explaining your selection(s).
 Links to publicly available materials are fine.
 - Up-to-date CV.
-- Names and contact information for 2-3 references.
+- Names and contact information of 2-3 references.

 ## Graduate students